 Ascending Triangle & Descending Triangle

-An ascending triangle penny stock chart pattern is seen when a stock has practically flat highs while its lows are ever so continuously getting higher.
-This happens until the low get to a point of touching the continuous flat high.
-Once a chart gets to this point, it typically displays a strong bullish breakout achieving a new high.
+An ascending triangle penny stock chart pattern is seen when a stock has practically flat highs while its lows continuously get higher.
+This happens until the low gets to the point of touching the continuous flat high.
+Once a chart reaches this point, it typically displays a strong bullish breakout achieving a new high.

-A descending triangle pattern would be characterized by having flat lows while the stocks highs get lower until they meet the flat low.
-If this happens, the chart will most likely reflect a bearish breakdown and establish a new low.
+A descending triangle pattern would be characterized by having flat lows while the stock’s highs get lower until they meet the flat low.
+If this happens, the chart will likely reflect a bearish breakdown and establish a new low.